exasol/integration-test-docker-environment/doc/user_guide/user_guide.rst

                                      Host port to which the BucketFS port gets forwarded

+     --ssh-port-forward INTEGER
+                                     Host port to which the SSH port gets forwarded

      --db-mem-size TEXT              The main memory used by the database.
 Format
                                      <number> <unit>, e.g. 1 GiB.
 The minimum
                                      size is 1 GB, below that the database will